TUI-NICR/nicr-scene-analysis-datasets/README.md

 ## Changelog

+**Version 0.7.0 (Jun 26, 2024)**
+- allow extracting both instance annotation versions for SUNRGB-D with a single version of the dataset package: 'emsanet' and 'panopticndt', use 'emsanet' to reproduce results reported in EMSANet or EMSAFormer paper, and 'panopticndt' for follow-up papers.
+- fix for missing creation meta files

+**Version 0.6.1 (Dec 5, 2023)**
+- force 'instance' sample key to always be of dtype uint16
+- force 'semantic' sample key to always be of dtype uint8 (i.e., for Cityscapes, COCO, Hypersim, NYUv2 (13+40 classes), ScanNet (20, 40, 200), SceneNet RGB-D
+  and SUNRGB-D) or uint16 (i.e., for NYUv2 (894 classes), ScanNet (549 classes))
+- add test to verify the dtypes of each dataset
+- remove 'semantic_n_classes' argument from SceneNet RGB-D and set it to '13'
+- fix version format and parsing to be PEP440 compliant (required for more recent packaging versions)
+- fix `--max-z-value` in `nicr_sa_labeled_pc_viewer` to work with additionally given label files (`*-label-filepath`) as well
+- this version was an internal release only

 **Version 0.6.0 (Sep 26, 2023)**
 - SUNRGB-D:
   - refactor and update instance creation from 3D boxes: annotations for